-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

 Claims adjusters, the people who investigate insurance claims for a living, say these are the most common justifications insurers use to deny a claim or pay less than the full amount.

-- Not reporting an accident immediately to the police or your insurer.
+- Not reporting an accident immediately to the police or your insurer

 - Not seeking medical attention, if any is needed, immediately after the accident.
 That can lead to suspicions that you are filing a claim for injuries that weren't the result of the accident.

-- Providing false information back when you purchased the insurance — which the insurer might uncover in the course of investigating your claim.
+- Providing false information back when you purchased the insurance — which the insurer might uncover in the course of investigating your claim

-Resolving a Claims Dispute
+Resolving a claims dispute

-If you feel that your claim was wrongly denied or that you were inadequately compensated, contact your state's insurance department.
+If you feel your claim was wrongly denied or that you were inadequately compensated, contact your state's insurance department.
 Ask how to submit a complaint and what to do next.

 Auto insurance is regulated on the state level, and many states have a special unit set up to deal with these kinds of policyholder issues.
 For example, if you live in California, the Department of Insurance's Automobile Claims Mediation Program will help you negotiate a disputed claim with your auto insurance company under many circumstances.